 - It's unlikely the listing for the "cemetery caretaker" job in Cemetery Man mentioned having to stop the living dead from escaping the graveyard.
 Hell, the town doesn't even pay for the bullets.

 - In Jurassic Park, Robert Muldoon isn't arrogant like Wu or idealistic like Hammond; he's all too aware of the dangers of Jurassic Park and the raptors in particular.
 He knows they could likely never be displayed as park animals and should all be destroyed.
 Hammond dismisses him as an alarmist, but a lot of deaths could have been avoided if his warnings had been heeded.

 - The same applies in Jurassic World to Velociraptor trainers Owen Grady and Barry.
 While park manager Claire views the dinosaurs as assets and Hoskins wants to use the raptors and I. rex as field weapons, these two continually argue that they're living, breathing animals that have personalities and instincts, sometimes very dangerous and unpredictable ones.
 Yet again, a lot of death and destruction could have been prevented if the higher-ups had listened to Owen's and other trainers' warnings.

-- In Discworld: Pretty much the duty of the kelda in any clan of Nac Mac Feegles.
+- Pretty much the duty of the kelda in any clan of Nac Mac Feegles.

 - Also at Unseen University where this role is filled by Ponder Stibbons, the Archchancellor or the Librarian, depending on what job needs doing.
-Rincewind is also an example, as after his running days are over, he seems to accrue any title no-one else want.
+Rincewind is also an example, as after his running days are over, he seems to accrue any title no one else wants.
 (At one point, it's shown that Ponder has taken on so much extra work - which the senior wizards were happy to pass off to him — that he actually the controlling stake in running the University.)

 - The Bursar tried hard to be one of these before he required dried frog pills, but the Archchancellor proved a bit too much for him to handle.